When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-You don’t have to live near the seaside to give your house a coastal feel.
-If you follow a few easy guidelines, you’ll soon feel that the ocean is right outside your door if you follow a few easy guidelines.
+You do not have to live near the seaside to capture that breezy coastal feel.
+By following a few simple guidelines, you can make your home feel like the ocean is right outside your door.

 Lighting Matters

-In a coastal property, you need to have a lot of natural light.
-Rooms should be bright, open, and spacious to avoid a claustrophobic or gloomy atmosphere.
+Natural light is non-negotiable in a coastal property.
+Rooms should feel bright, open, and spacious to avoid a gloomy atmosphere.

 Best Coastal Paint Colors